vaishcodescape/Crypto-Pi/README.md

 ## Contributing

-Feel free to submit issues and enhancement requests!
+This repository is Open Source Feel free to submit issues and enhancement requests!

 ## License